binaryphile/concorde/README.md

 Hashes, like arrays, are similar to the portion inside the parentheses of `declare -p`'s output.
 Unlike arrays, however, hash literals must include indices.
 Unlike the regular form of hash declarations though, concorde's indices are not in brackets.
+They are more like keyword parameters in other languages.
 For example:

 ``` bash
 my_literal="one=1 two=2 three_and_four='3 and 4'"